 Log on to the UAE Ministry of Foreign Trade website for additional information.

-The UAE has consistently scored well in a wide range of business-related indices.
-Most significantly, regulatory reforms have increased the UAE's overall global ranking in the World Bank's Doing Business Index from thirty-seventh in 2011, to thirty-third in 2012, to twenty-sixth in 2013.
-This index assesses 185 countries in 11 areas that are vital for facilitating business.
-In particular, the UAE scored highly in the trading across borders category (first in the MENA region and fifth in the world).
-Other high scores were achieved in the paying taxes category (first in the world); dealing with construction permits (thirteenth); obtaining electricity (seventh); and registering property (twelfth).
+The UAE has consistently scored very well in a wide range of economic and business-related indices.
+Most significantly, regulatory reforms have increased the UAE's overall global ranking in the World Bank's Doing Business Index from thirty-third in the 2012 edition to twenty-second in 2015, the highest ranking for any Arab country and ahead of a number of European and Asian economies.
+This index assesses 189 economies in 11 areas vital for facilitating business.
+In particular, the UAE scored highly in the trading across borders category (first in the MENA region and eighth in the world).
+Other high scores were achieved in the paying taxes category (first in the world); dealing with construction permits (fourth); obtaining electricity (fourth); and registering property (fourth).
 The UAE has also stressed that it is using the findings of the index to improve in areas where it did not score so highly.

-The favourable nature of the UAE's tax regime was also borne out by the Paying Taxes 2013 study compiled by the World Bank, International Financial Corporation and PricewaterhouseCoopers, which reiterated that companies in the UAE enjoy the world's least demanding tax framework.
-The UAE and Saudi Arabia ranked first and third respectively in 2013, up from sixth and seventh in 2012, while Qatar remains second for the fourth year.
+The favourable nature of the UAE's tax regime was also borne out by the Paying Taxes 2014 study compiled by the World Bank, International Financial Corporation and PricewaterhouseCoopers, which reiterated that companies in the UAE enjoy the world's least demanding tax framework out of the 189 countries assessed in the report.

-Ranked twenty-ninth worldwide, the UAE maintained its status as the most prosperous country in the Arab world according to the 2012 Legatum Institute's Prosperity Index.
-The index, describing itself as a unique global enquiry into wealth and well-being, assesses 142 countries in eight distince categories: economy, education, entrepreneurship and opportunity, governance, health, personal freedom, safety and security, and social capital.
-In seventeenth place worldwide, the UAE ranked particularly highly on the economy subindex, up significantly since 2011, and at 30 relatively high on entrepreneurship and opportunity.
+Considering its achievements in other benchmarking indices, it is not surprising that the UAE was ranked twenty-eighth worldwide and maintained its status as the most prosperous country in the Arab world in the 2013 Legatum Institute's Prosperity Index.
+The index, describing itself as a unique global enquiry into wealth and well-being, assessed 142 countries in eight distinct categories: economy, education, entrepreneurship and opportunity, governance, health, personal freedom, safety and security, and social capital.
+In thirteenth place worldwide, the UAE ranked particularly highly on the economy subindex, and at thirty-sixth, relatively high on entrepreneurship and opportunity.